harvester/harvesterhci.io/kb/2023-08-11/using_netapp_third_party_storage.md

                    }
        ```

-       Again, this has to be done on every node.
+       Remember, this has to be done on every node.

-   1. Enable multipathd
+   1. Enable multipathd.

-    Adding the above files to `/oem` will take effect on the next reboot of the node;
-    `multipathd` can be enabled immediately without rebooting the node
-    using the following commands:
+    Adding the above files to `/oem` will take effect on the next reboot of the node; `multipathd` can be enabled immediately without rebooting the node using the following commands:

       ```shell
       systemctl enable multipathd
       systemctl start multipathd
       ```

-      After the above steps, the `ontap-san-economy` storage class should be available for use when creating a volume for a Harvester VM.
+      After the above steps, the `ontap-san-economy` storage class should be available when creating a volume for a Harvester VM.